aomerovic/Url-Shortener/README.md

 # URL Shortener

 ### Installation
-There is no external dependencies, therefore no additional installation is required.
+There are no external dependencies, therefore no additional installation is required.

 ### Running
 Clone the project using <br />